Sign Up

 • Hand-held shower attachment

-Soaking a patient's feet for a limited time and toenail filing is allowed.
-Foot soaks and nail filing are not allowed for patients with diabetes or severe peripheral vascular disease.
-Cutting toenails is never allowed.
+Soaking a patient's feet for a limited time and toenail filing are allowed.
+Foot soaks and nail filing are not allowed for patients with diabetes or severe peripheral vascular disease, and cutting toenails is never allowed.

 Mouth Care